oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 or by the authorization server performing client discovery using a trusted channel.

-When registering a client, the client developer SHALL:
+Client registration MUST include:

-*  specify the client type as described in {{client-types}},
+*  the client type as described in {{client-types}},

-*  provide client details needed by the grant type in use, such as redirect URIs as described in {{redirection-endpoint}}, and
+*  client details needed by the grant type in use, such as redirect URIs as described in {{redirection-endpoint}}, and

-*  include any other information required by the authorization server (e.g., application name, website, description, logo image, the acceptance of legal terms).
+*  any other information required by the authorization server (e.g., application name, website, description, logo image, the acceptance of legal terms).